 Minimum Employment Requirements

-To be eligible for a residency/fellowship appointment contract with the UCSF Fresno Medical Education Program, all current or expected trainees must possess one of the following for the duration of their anticipated years of training:
+To be eligible for a residency/fellowship appointment with UCSF Fresno, all current or expected trainees must possess one of the following for the duration of their anticipated years of training:

-UCSF Fresno doesn’t generally sponsor H-1B visas, please contact individual programs regarding their policy on H-1B visa sponsorship.
+UCSF Fresno does not generally sponsor H-1B visas.
+Please contact individual programs regarding their policy on H-1B visa sponsorship.

 For Information about our application requirements please see below.
 Residents interested in the Surgical Critical Care/Trauma Fellowship can contact: